 Expense assumptions are actively reviewed and are based on the entire consolidated company costs, including depreciation and provisions, as well as all holding company, overhead and service company costs.
-Mediolanum has excluded 11 million Euro (after tax) of one-off costs from the expenses allocated to the lines of business in 2013.
+Mediolanum has excluded 37 million Euro (before tax) of one-off costs from the expenses allocated to the lines of business in 2014, mainly related to IT projects costs.